 But the Liquid Network is the piece coming into the spotlight.

 The Liquid Network, while relatively unknown, is about to participate in a major financial coup.

-And this is because the first bitcoin bonds, issued by the government of Ecuador, will be on it.
+And this is because the first bitcoin bonds, issued by the government of El Salvador, will be on it.

 Bitcoin’s Layer 2 sidechain

 The Liquid Network is an open financial product built on Blockstream’s Elements Blockchain.
 The network expands the capability of bitcoin by providing the ability to create new digital assets, including NFTs.
 It is referred to as Layer 2 because it is built to expand the capability of Bitcoin Core.

 NFTs on bitcoin?
 Yes, and it is surprisingly easy to do this.

 Other assets on the Liquid Network include stablecoins like USDT (USD Tether) and games.

 Liquid also connects to the Lightning Network, where Blockstream has been a leading contributor.